Do you enjoy working in the community? Are you interested in helping other people? Have you idenitified a need for a project?

-Applications are open to all Kent students enrolled at Canterbury or Medway from all stages, disciplines and modes of study.
-Projects can be related to sport, arts, music, cultural or any other discipline.
+Applications are open to all Kent students enrolled at either the Canterbury or Medway campus from all stages, disciplines and modes of study.
+Completeing a Community Scholarship is a great way for you to demonstrate leadership, enthusiasm and organisational skills.
+Your scholarship project can be related to sport, arts, music, cultural or any other discipline.
+We only ask that your project application demonstrates the following:

-• Up to £1,000 scholar award for your time and committment on the project, as well as up to £1,000 to cover personal expenses and project running costs.
+• You could receive an award of up to £1,000 for your time and committment to your project, as well as up to £1,000 to cover project running costs.

 |Application Deadline||Application Presentation||Project Start Time|